 10:45 a.m. - 11:30 a.m.
 Discussion and Question and Answers with Deans, Chairs and Promotion and Tenure Committee Members

-This portion of the program will feature a panel of MSU Deans, Chairs and Professors who will share their observations and practices for promotion to full Professor.
+This portion of the program will feature a panel of MSU Deans, Chairs, and Professors who will share their observations and practices for promotion to full Professor.
 Time will be provided to answer questions.

 Nelson Sepúvleda Professor of Electrical and Computer Engineering